stompgem/stomp/README.md

 See _CHANGELOG.rdoc_ for details.

+* Gem version 1.4.6.
+Fix version 1.4.5 which breaks JRuby support.
 * Gem version 1.4.5.
-Miscellaneous fixes, see CHANGELOG.md for details.
+JRuby broken here.
+Use is not recommended.
 * Gem version 1.4.4.
 Miscellaneous fixes, see CHANGELOG.md for details.
 * Gem version 1.4.3.
 Fix broken install.
 Do not try to install 1.4.2.
 * Gem version 1.4.2.
 Fix memory leak, and others !: see CHANGELOG.md for details.